Debugging

 Bitauth IDE

-It is unsafe to debug transactions on mainnet as private keys will be exposed to BitAuth IDE and transmitted over the network.
+It is unsafe to debug transactions on mainnet using the BitAuth IDE as private keys will be exposed to BitAuth IDE and transmitted over the network.

 // bytecode